Updated June 27, 2023

 sudo apt-get install cloudera-manager-daemons cloudera-manager-agent cloudera-manager-server à Ubuntu

-- Installation and Configuration of Database.
-Cloudera uses various databases and datastore to store information about Cloudera configuration and the health of the system or the task.
+Installation and Configuration of Database.
+Cloudera uses various databases and datastore to store information about Cloudera’s configuration and the system’s health or task.
 Users can use MariaDB, PostgreSQL, Oracle DB, or MySQL for Cloudera Server and other services.

-- Setting up the Cloudera Database, Cloudera Server includes a script that helps to create, configure the database.
+Setting up the Cloudera Database, Cloudera Server includes a script that helps to create and configure the database.
 First, the script can create a Cloudera Server Database config file.
-Then, create a database for the Cloudera server for usage and create, configure a user account for Cloudera Server.
+Then, create a database for the Cloudera server for usage and create and configure a user account for Cloudera Server.

-- Setting up Cluster using Wizard, after completion of adding the clusters, installation wizard, Add Cluster Configuration Wizard will automatically start.
+Setting up Cluster using Wizard, after completion of adding the clusters, the installation wizard, Add Cluster Configuration Wizard, will automatically start.

-- Compatibility: It leverages the IT infrastructure and investment.
+- Compatibility: It leverages IT infrastructure and investment.

-- Flexibility: It stores any type of data and manipulates it with various computation frameworks that include batch processing, free text search, interactive SQL, statistical computation, and machine learning.
+- Flexibility: It stores any data and manipulates it with various computation frameworks that include batch processing, free text search, interactive SQL, statistical computation, and machine learning.

 - High Availability: It performs mission-critical business tasks with utmost confidence.

-- Scalability enables a broad range of applications that scale and extend to suit user requirements.
+- Scalability: It enables various applications that scale and extend to suit user requirements.